-&lt;sup>12 A map of disadvantaged communities is located here: oehha.maps.arcgis.com/apps/View/index.html?appid=c3e4e4e1d115468390cf61d9db83efc4 .
+13 A map of disadvantaged communities is located here: oehha.maps.arcgis.com/apps/View/index.html?appid=c3e4e4e1d115468390cf61d9db83efc4 .

-- i.
-Completed DAC-SASH Application; - ii.
-Copy of most recent available Federal income tax return.
-If exempt from filing Federal taxes, proof of taxable income is needed for all household members above 18 years old.
-Federal income tax returns and/or proof of taxable income (for individuals exempt from filing) will be collected from individuals who claim the property as their primary residence, including all family members residing on the property; - iii.
-Copy of most recent electricity bill; and - iv.
-Electrical usage from the last 12 calendar months, if available. - 3.
-The Program Administrator will refer the Applicant for enrollment into the ESA program. - 4.
-If the Applicant qualifies for the DAC-SASH program, the Application will be notified of their confirmed eligibility, and a Construction site visit will be scheduled to determine if the Site is amenable to a solar installation.
-The criteria for determining solar suitability includes roof condition, shading, and condition of electrical system.
-GRID typically does not install on properties with less than 10 years of roof-life remaining before a roof replacement is needed, to ensure maximum benefit to Applicants for the lifetime of the system.
-A printout of EPBB Tool Calculation (www.csi-epbb.com) is required to ensure the system design meets the 85% Design Factor requirement (see DAC-SASH Program Handbook Section 2.6). - 5.
-GRID Alternatives will provide DAC-SASH applicants with the maximum DAC-SASH Program incentive allowable and their estimated system cost.
+- 5. GRID Alternatives will provide DAC-SASH applicants with the maximum DAC-SASH Program incentive allowable and their estimated system cost.
 If the system cost is higher than the incentive, GRID Alternatives will make a good faith effort to identify additional funding resources to apply to the project.
 Applicants will also be advised of the financing gap and offered the opportunity to pay it out-of-pocket.
 In a case where GRID Alternatives cannot identify additional funding sources and the applicant cannot contribute, the project may not be able to be reserved and contracted. - 6.
 The Applicant will receive notification from the Program Administrator upon completion of the system design and after verifying that all funding is in place to cover the system cost.
 At this point, the Applicant will set up a contract signing appointment with the Program Administrator's staff to sign an installation agreement, and Incentive Reservation and Payment Assignment Authorization Form, thereby confirming the incentive reservation.